Robust and Resource Efficient Identification of Shallow Neural Networks by Fewest Samples: Identification of weights

-and we derive a characterization of its local maximal solutions.
-First of all let us observe that every local maximizer of \eqref{eq:alg'} will be always found on the sphere ${\mathbb S_{\widetilde \A}}=\{M\in \widetilde \A:\|M\|_F=1\}$.
+In this section we address the analysis of the optimization program \eqref{eq:alg}, and we derive a characterization of its local maximal solutions.
+First of all let us observe that every local maximizer of \eqref{eq:alg} will be always found on the sphere ${\mathbb S_{\widetilde \A}}=\{M\in \widetilde \A:\|M\|_F=1\}$.
 The set ${\mathbb S}_{\widetilde \A}$ is a unit sphere in a Hilbert space of (symmetric) matrices, intersected with a linear subspace, and therefore everywhere differentiable.
-Despite the nonsmoothness of the objective function, i.e. $M\to \|M\|_\infty$, the solution of the nonconvex program \eqref{eq:alg'} will be tackled by means of differential methods.
+Despite the nonsmoothness of the objective function, i.e. $M\to \|M\|$, the solution of the nonconvex program \eqref{eq:alg} will be tackled by means of differential methods.